A Composable Game-Theoretic Framework for Blockchains: Conclusion

 This work also opens several directions for future research.
-First, extending the framework to capture richer network models, including asynchronous message propagation, selective delivery, or targeted censorship, would better reflect the operational characteristics of blockchain networks.
-Second, formalising the translation from protocol specifications to application games is essential to enable broader applicability and automation.
-Third, identifying the classes of protocols that satisfy compositional incentive compatibility under various assumptions would clarify the expressive limits of the framework.
+First, one should determine the possibility of fully separating the analysis of application and blockchain layers without limiting the framework applicability to a sequential composition of application and blockchain games.
+Second, extending the framework further to capture richer network models, including asynchronous message propagation, selective delivery, or targeted censorship, would reflect the operational characteristics of blockchain networks even more faithfully.
+Third, formalising the translation from protocol specifications to application games is essential to enable broader applicability and automation.
+Fourth, identifying classes of protocols that satisfy compositional incentive compatibility under various assumptions would clarify the framework's expressive limits.

+Of separate interest is the further exploration of Censor-Only Blockchain Games; in particular the derivation of exact expressions for the censoring probability in the unpredictable and locally predictable variants, and identifying when each variant is less prone to timelock bribing.
 Finally, generalising the framework to support parametrised families of blockchain environments, e.g., based on hashrate distributions or latency assumptions, and exploring alternative definitions of incentive compatibility could yield practically relevant, robust security guarantees across diverse deployments.

 Our framework bridges a long-standing gap between incentive-aware protocol analysis and modular security reasoning.
 It provides a foundation for understanding the strategic behaviour of blockchain participants in complex, multi-protocol environments and contributes to the development of provably secure, incentive-aligned decentralised systems.